BUEC500C1/video-E1visz/README.md

 ## Question
 ### 1. How many API calls you can handle simultaneously and why?
       Now only one worker used in the process for one API.
 However, at same time, I can apply four different workers simutaneously.
 ### 2. For example, run different API calls at the same time?
-   Yes
+      Yes.
 ### 3. Split the processing of an API into multiple threads?
       I use 4 threads for the process.